The R1 2022 release of Kendo UI for jQuery brings the new and improved PivotGrid, a slew of new features and updated themes.

 With R1 2022 we have updated the Buttons, Inputs, DateInputs and DropDowns to offer the following theme rendering options:

-A note to make here is that these updates will include breaking changes to the visual aspect of Kendo UI for Angular.
+A note to make here is that these updates will include breaking changes to the visual aspect of Kendo UI for jQuery.
 For anyone customizing our components or doing visual regression testing, we recommend taking some extra time to review these changes.

 Larger visual updates like these can have implications in the form of visual regressions which could appear when upgrading from an older version to R1 2022.
 While we believe that we have caught and resolved many visual regression issues while getting ready for R1 2022, there may be additional issues discovered after the release.
 We are firmly committed to addressing these issues as quickly as possible and will continue to push out updates with fixes to our themes and components after the R1 2022 release.